 Smart Cards for Remote Authentication in the Access Console

-During an access session, a user may need to operate with administrative rights in order to access the remote computer.
+During an access session using the Desktop Access Console, a user may need to operate with administrative rights in order to access the remote computer.
 In environments where security implementations require smart card use for authentication, Privileged Remote Access enables the user to share a local smart card within a session so that it can be used as an authentication source on the endpoint system.

 To achieve this, the access console user's system must have a Virtual Smart Card User driver installed and the endpoint system must have a Virtual Smart Card Endpoint driver installed.
 The Virtual Smart Card Endpoint driver can either be pre-installed on the endpoint system or pushed to the system during the Jump process.
 For the latter, the Virtual Smart Card Endpoint is uninstalled when the session ends.
 If the session is pinned, the Virtual Smart Card Endpoint remains installed until the pinned client is uninstalled.